mnakalay/concrete5-packager/README.md

 - Plenty of open source NodeJs projects (check package.json)

 ## How to run
+First intall the Quasar Framework from the command line (this installs it globally)
+> npm install -g quasar-cli

-From the command line first install all dependencies using NPM
+Then install all dependencies using NPM from within the project folder
 > npm install

-Then run the app from the command line by typing
+Finally run the app with the following command
 > quasar dev -m electron

 ## Usage